GideonLeGrange/mikrotik-java/README.md

 Versions
 --------

-The current stable version is 1.1.5, which fixes more comamnd line parsing bugs.
+The current stable version is 1.1.6, which managed to get into Maven Central.

+* 1.1.5 fixed even more comamnd line parsing bugs.
 * 1.1.4 fixed command line parsing bugs #7 and #8.
 * 1.1.3 fixed severe command line parsing bugs, #3, #4 and #5.
 * 1.1.2 added support for handling multi-line results, like for example /file print.